These data have been updated. To see the most recent data and analysis, visit Fiscal 50.

-Nationally, total state tax revenue has recovered from its plunge during the Great Recession, thanks to factors such as North Dakota’s oil boom and tax increases in Illinois, California, and elsewhere.
+Nationally, total state tax revenue has recovered from its plunge during the Great Recession, despite a slump in receipts in early 2014.
 But the recovery is uneven.
-Adjusted for inflation, tax collections in 26 states had not fully rebounded by the final quarter of 2013.
+Adjusted for inflation, tax collections in 26 states had not fully rebounded by the first quarter of 2014.

-A comparison of each state’s peak revenue before the end of the recession and its tax receipts in the fourth quarter of 2013, averaged across four quarters and adjusted for inflation, reveals that:
+A comparison of each state’s peak revenue before the end of the recession and its tax receipts in the first quarter of 2014, averaged across four quarters and adjusted for inflation, reveals that:

-Without adjusting for inflation, 50-state quarterly tax revenue was 10.2 percent above peak, and tax collections had recovered in 37 states as of the end of 2013.
-But unadjusted figures do not take into account changes in the price of goods and services.
+Without adjusting for inflation, 50-state quarterly tax revenue was 10.7 percent above peak, and tax collections had recovered in 36 states as of the first quarter of 2014.
+Unadjusted figures do not take into account changes in the price of goods and services.

 Adjusting for inflation is just one way to evaluate state tax revenue growth.
 Different insights would be gained by tracking revenue relative to population growth or state economic output.